AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping-prep.md

 ## Unused columns

 There are over 1,100 data feed columns available to be exported in Adobe Analytics.
 Of those columns, not all will be used in your Customer Journey Analytics data feeds.
-This discrepency is not an indication that your Customer Journey Analytics data feed columns are insufficient.
+This discrepancy is not an indication that your Customer Journey Analytics data feed columns are insufficient.

+Identify which of these columns your organization uses in Adobe Analytics data feeds.
+Doing so will inform which columns are needed in Customer Journey Analytics data feeds.
 To determine which columns to use:

 * **Identify fields that apply only to Adobe Analytics**: Certain columns in Adobe Analytics data feeds are specific to the data processing engine for Adobe Analytics, and therefore don't apply to Customer Journey Analytics.
 Examples of such columns are `exclude_hit` and `hit_source`.

-* **Idendify fields that apply to your organization**: While not all Adobe Analytics customers export all of the available columns, many customers export more than they actually use.
+* **Identify fields that apply to your organization**: While not all Adobe Analytics customers export all of the available columns, many customers export more than they actually use.

   Before you begin exporting data feeds from Customer Journey Analytics, you should first determine which Adobe Analytics data feed columns your organization currently uses, then ensure those components exist in your Customer Journey Analytics data view schema.
 To gather this information, contact the teams or individuals who consume data feed content for Adobe Analytics.

 ## Cross-channel columns

 Customer Journey Analytics supports cross-channel data (such as call center data), which is not available in Adobe Analytics.
-These cross-channel fields are examples of new columns that can be included in Customer Journey Analytics data feeds that aren't supported in Adobe Analytics.
+These cross-channel fields are examples of new columns that can be included in Customer Journey Analytics data feeds, which aren't supported in Adobe Analytics.

 <!--